faiz-n-shk/theCycleReborn-ItemIds/README.md

 # theCycleReborn-ItemIds
 item id's for most stuff in the cycle reborn, to add it into the mongoDb inventory document

-# Current progress
+# Current progress:
 images for the items are yet to be added, its a lengthy process to add images manually for all items, so do not keep expectations pls :)

+# Credits:
-credits to members of ReCycle Project community to provide much needed data, thx a lot
+credits to members of ReCycle Project community to provide much needed data, thx a lot, and @MONKES_On_Twitch for the tutorial, link to @MONKES_On_Twitch's [Youtube Channel](https://www.youtube.com/@monkes_on_twitch/featured)
+- The tutorial is present in the [WebPage](https://faiz-n-shk.github.io/theCycleReborn-ItemIds/)

 # Guide to Modifying Stats and Inventory in MongoDB